4b11b4/lowres/README.md

 If funding is available, it would be used towards:
 * food: We will start off every day with food in the morning.
-* supplies: I have most of the equipment already, but there are a few things which would help depending on the paths we take.
+* supplies: I have most of the equipment already, but there are a few things which would help<br>
+            depending on the paths we take.